OpenRailAssociation/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 ### Remove Nodes // Add Intermediate Stop Nodes

-without deleting trainrun sections (undock transitions), resp. create node to split trainrun section into two and dock to the new intermediate stop node in between.
+Without deleting trainrun sections (undock transitions), resp. create node to split trainrun section into two and dock to the new intermediate stop node in between.

 #### Remove a Node